 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Here are some the top cannabis investments to watch this year.
+Here are 19 of the top cannabis investments to watch this year.

 In only a few short years, cannabis has emerged as one of the next big market disruptors.
 Today, as billions of dollars pour into the sector, investors are keen to take part in the anticipated marijuana boom.
-But before you add marijuana stocks to your portfolio, consider how the legality issues that surround this product may impact profits.
+But before you add marijuana stocks to your portfolio, consider how the unique risks associated with pot stocks may impact profits.

 Our top picks for where to buy pot stocks